City problem · Munich

 The DACH supplier ladder is built on long programme co-development.
 A Munich Tier-1 sits inside the OEM's engineering organisation.
 Programme teams from the OEM and the supplier work shoulder-to-shoulder.
 Validation is layered.
 Roadmap commitments run across multi-year platform cycles.
 The Tier-1 is, in practice, an extension of the OEM's engineering function.
 The home-market materials reflect this: capability depth, Fertigungstiefe, certifications, and the named OEM platform participation are load-bearing.

 The US OEM supplier ladder has a different shape.
 The default category for any new supplier is vendor.
 Strategic-supplier and platform-partner categories exist but are granted only after specific named signals.
 The signals are operational rather than reputational.
 The US OEM procurement organisation does not import home-market Tier-1 standing because it cannot validate it inside its own systems.
-Until the US engineering presence and the US programme references appear, the firm scores in the vendor row and is sorted on price.
+Until the US engineering presence and the US programme references appear, GMA scores in the vendor row and is sorted on price.

 Per Roland Berger Tier-1 supplier outlook, the US OEM strategic-supplier ladder has tightened across the Detroit Three, the heavy-duty truck OEMs, and the US presence of European premium OEMs.
 IMAP German Mid-Cap M&A Report 2026 shows German Tier-1 M&A volume into the US rising and US OEM procurement organisations increasingly explicit about local engineering as a precondition for platform-partner conversations.